 It’s important to schedule a trial run with your stylist four to six weeks out.
 When you go, be sure to bring pictures of the styles you love and be open minded and willing to experiment.
 It’s also a great idea to bring a photo of you in your wedding dress, or at the very least a swab of fabric.
 And don’t forget your headpiece during your trial run.
 Your stylist will need it!

-With all the other details you have to worry about, you may overlook your nails.
-Don’t!
-Think of all those eyes on the ring that has just been placed on your finger, or the photographs of you signing your marriage certificate.
+While nails may not seem like a priority when it comes to the all the details of preparing for your wedding, think again!
+Remember that all eyes are going to be on the ring that has just been placed on your finger, or the photographs of you signing your marriage certificate.

 The polish you choose is important and it’s worth remembering that certain shades look better on certain skin tones.
 So, just like your hairdo, or make up and your dress, your nails deserve attention, too.
 It’s important to have several trial runs when it comes to choosing the perfect nail polish.

 Consider avoiding bright colors, not only because they stand out a little too much during those intimate moments of your wedding day, but they also don’t turn out well in photographs.
 Neutral colors and simple designs when it comes to nails are sure to add beauty and elegance on your wedding day.

 Gel manicures and pedicures are trending these days as well because the polish doesn’t chip, even after your wedding day is over.
 Don’t wait until the day of to see how you like gel manicures.
 These should be done at least a day before your wedding, perhaps two.

 - Don’t fret over a chipped nail on your wedding day.
 It’s not the end of the world, and in the end, it will be the last thing you remember from your wedding day.

 - To get your nails in tiptop shape before your wedding day, apply cuticle oil every night to nourish your nails.